fxm90/dev-notes/README.md

 Source: https://stackoverflow.com/a/18987810/3532505

-The above code can also be applied inside the interface builder within the "User Defined Runtime Attributes" section.
-Just add the following lines there:
+You can achieve the same result directly in Interface Builder using **User Defined Runtime Attributes**.
+Add the following entries to your `UITextView`:

 | Key Path                          | Type   | Value            |
 | :-------------------------------- | :----- | :--------------- |